FFmpeg/FFV1/ffv1.md

 If `coder_type` is 0, then `bits_per_raw_sample` SHOULD NOT be > 8.

-Background: At the time of this writing, there is no known implementations of FFV1 bitstream supporting Golomb Rice algorithm with `bits_per_raw_sample` greater than 8, and Range Coder is prefered.
+Background: At the time of this writing, there is no known implementation of FFV1 bitstream supporting Golomb Rice algorithm with `bits_per_raw_sample` greater than 8, and Range Coder is prefered.

 ### state\_transition\_delta